New Jersey Lieutenant Governor Sheila Oliver dies; Gov. Phil Murphy planning return to U.S.

 New Jersey Gov. Phil Murphy is making plans to come back from a vacation in Italy in light of her death, two people familiar with his plans tell CBS News.
 Murphy, who owns a home there, had been set to return on Aug.
 13.

-No cause of death was given, Murphy's office said in a statement from the Oliver family.
+No cause of death was given.
 Murphy said he and his family are distraught at the news.
-Naming Oliver as his lieutenant governor was, he said, "the best decision I ever made."
+Naming Oliver as his lieutenant governor was, he said in a statement, "the best decision I ever made."

 Oliver was taken to Cooperman Barnabas Medical Center in Livingston, New Jersey, on Monday, according to Murphy's spokesperson, Mahen Gunaratna.
 Earlier Tuesday, Gunaratna said Oliver was receiving "medical care," but declined to elaborate further.